tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- uudeksi tilaksi siis aseteaan seuraava olio -->
-The following object is set as the new state of the application
+The following object is set as the new state of the application:
 ```js
 {
   left: clicks.left + 1,